-I’m an eighties kid.
-Not as in I was born in the eighties, but as in I was living in the eighties.
+I’m an 80s kid.
+Not as in born in the 80s, but as in living in the 80s.
 Madonna was Queen.
 Michael was King.
+Queen was royalty.
 And the great controversy of our time?
 The mullet versus the mohawk.

-I worked for the now defunct 97 KROY Radio.
-DJs spun discs, and the long haired rocker boys sold out stadiums.
+I worked for the now-defunct Sacramento radio station 97 KROY.
+DJs spun discs, and the long-haired rocker boys sold out stadiums.
 And then the CD came along and changed the world.

-Enter 2010.
+Fast-forward to 2010.
 A typical winter evening in New York City.
-I didn’t really know what ‘typical winter in New York’ meant, as I’d only been here for two months, but New York proved to be an orgiastic feast for the senses—all of the senses; even ones you didn’t know existed.
+I didn’t really know what “typical winter in New York” meant, as I’d only been here for two months.
+But New York proved to be a feast for the senses.
+All of them.
+Even ones I didn’t know existed.

-One of my first New York purchases was the unlimited Metro Pass.
-I’d catch random trains, and go to random parts of the city.
-On this particular evening, I found myself in The Village, a place I had an instant love affair with; a place where the ghosts of Bohemians past still wandered the cobblestone streets, where hand painted storefronts graced the walkways and where Mom & Pops shops still ruled.
+One of my first New York purchases was an unlimited Metro Pass.
+I’d catch random trains and go to random parts of the city.
+On this particular evening, I found myself in The Village, a place I had an instant love affair with.
+A place where the ghosts of Bohemians past still wandered the cobblestone streets, where hand-painted storefronts graced the walkways, and where Mom and Pop shops still ruled.

-It was here I discovered what I believe may be the best vintage vinyl shop in New York—Generation Records on Thompson Street.
+It was there I discovered what may be the best vintage vinyl shop in New York: Generation Records on Thompson Street.
 From the weird to the obscure, the bins runneth over.

-And then I spied it—a forgotten treasure, buried deep in the used and abused bin.
-I fished it out, tattered corners, worn face and fading paint.
-The first time I bought this album, I paid nearly $15.00.
-A small fortune for me in 1993.
+And then I spied it—a forgotten treasure buried deep in the used and abused bin.
+I fished it out and admired its tattered corners, worn face and fading paint.
+The first time I bought this album, I paid nearly $15.00; it was a small fortune for me back in 1993.

-Seventeen years later, I paid $1.99 plus tax for the same record.
+17 years later, I paid $1.99 plus tax.
 I could smell the vintage-ness of the Frisbee-like disc.
-I handed over $2.08, and The Spaghetti Incident?, was mine again.
+I handed over $2.08 and The Spaghetti Incident? was mine again.

-The mid-’80s Los Angeles rock scene that gave birth to Guns n’ Roses was a curious thing, neither quite punk scruffy nor given to glam excess and largely populated by hip kids who were too young to remember that Led Zeppelin and Aerosmith had long been completely passé.
-In retrospect, the original Guns n’ Roses formula seems obvious enough, but no one had ever before successfully crossed the grungy street attitude of the underground Hollywood bands with the polished, riffy sound of the pouf-haired Sunset Strip pop metal bands, and the result was a giant paradigm shift in rock and roll.
+The mid-80s Los Angeles rock scene that gave birth to Guns n’ Roses was a curious thing, neither quite punk scruffy nor given to glam excess, and largely populated by hip kids who were too young to remember that Led Zeppelin and Aerosmith had long been completely passé.
+In retrospect, the original Guns n’ Roses formula seems obvious enough, but no one had ever successfully crossed the grungy street attitude of the underground Hollywood bands with the polished, riffy sound of the pouf-haired Sunset Strip pop metal groups.
+The result was a giant paradigm shift in rock and roll.

-On The Spaghetti Incident?—an album of mostly punky cover versions of drunk rock classics—Guns n’ Roses reasserts its roots in hard-edged Rock & Roll—some punk rock, some not—the way that U2 tried to with Rattle and Hum when the band’s “authenticity” had become suspect.
+On The Spaghetti Incident?—an album of mostly punky cover versions of drunk rock classics—Guns n’ Roses reasserts its roots in hard-edged rock and roll (some punk, some not) the way that U2 tried to with Rattle and Hum when the band’s “authenticity” had become suspect.